 Organic solvent precipitation

-In this method, precipitated is done by dissolving water-insoluble drugs in water-miscible organic solvent and then adding an organic phase to distilled water under suitable conditions.
+In this method, precipitation is done by dissolving water-insoluble drugs in a water-miscible organic solvent and then adding an organic phase to distilled water under suitable conditions.
 Organic solvents used are methanol, ethanol, polyethylene glycol, and propylene glycol.

 Precipitation by pH